aleszu/text-mining-course/README.md

 bigram_counts
 ```

 Now we see some interesting bigrams like "MS 13," "North Korea" and "immigration system."
-Trump's still hammering those 2018 talking points today, isn't he?

 **Question:** How would you export this table as a CSV?
 Can you write the function in R?